An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 • Fix broken links and redirect content to maintain the link path for users.

-From here my favorite link building tactics are the skyscraper technique and content outreach methods.
+My favorite link-building tactics are the skyscraper technique and content outreach methods.

 After auditing your backlinks, you can develop a plan on how to incorporate these tactics to best your competitors.